 During medical school, psychiatry called to me through its emphasis on connecting with others and creating space for true understanding, ultimately leading to meaningful change.
 My work in this clinic has been particularly rewarding as supporting medical trainees in their personal and professional growth can be transformative.
 Medical training poses significant challenges that often cause us to feel isolated and to leave behind aspects of our individual identities, contributing to symptoms of burnout, depression, and anxiety.
 I aim to listen, understand, and collaborate with you to identify your personal values and develop an individualized treatment plan that honors and works toward those values, cultivating a greater sense of fulfillment during this uniquely demanding time.

 I was born and raised in Michigan.
 I studied English Language and Literature at the University of Michigan, then attended Wayne State University for my master’s degree in Basic Medical Sciences and medical school.
-I returned to the University of Michigan for my general psychiatry residency, during which I also completed a one-year psychoanalytic psychotherapy fellowship through the Michigan Psychoanalytic Institute.
+I returned to the University of Michigan for residency in general psychiatry, during which I also completed a one-year psychoanalytic psychotherapy fellowship through the Michigan Psychoanalytic Institute.
 My main clinical interests include medical trainee and physician mental health, anxiety disorders, and burnout interventions.
-In addition to my work in the House Officer Mental Health Program, I also serve as one of the faculty psychiatrists in the Anxiety Disorders Clinic, and I develop and facilitate wellness interventions for our psychiatry residents.
-Outside of work, I enjoy baking, reading, and spending time with my friends and family, including my very sweet cat and dog.
+In addition to my work in the House Officer Mental Health Program, I also direct the Anxiety Disorders Clinic, and I develop and facilitate wellness interventions for our psychiatry residents.
+Outside of work, I enjoy baking, reading, and spending time with my friends and family.

 Frequently Asked Questions